dart-lang/test/pkgs/test/README.md

 `node.exe` (on Windows) on your system path.
 When compiling Node.js tests, it passes `-Dnode=true`, so tests can determine whether they're running on Node using [`const bool.fromEnvironment("node")`][bool.fromEnvironment].
-It also sets `--categories=Server`, which will tell the compiler that `dart:html` is not available.
+It also sets `--server-mode`, which will tell the compiler that `dart:html` is not available.

 [bool.fromEnvironment]: https://api.dartlang.org/stable/1.24.2/dart-core/bool/bool.fromEnvironment.html